AirVantage/av-phone-android/README.crashlytics.md

 * install the Crashlytics Eclipse plugin from fabric.io : https://fabric.io/downloads/eclipse
 * after installation, right-click on the kits.properties file, and click "Update kits"
+* a fabric.properties file is needed too, but its content is a secret API key that should not be shaed

 Some files should *NOT* be stored in git :